 - Private schools should identify those pupils being considered for participation in the Title III program and administer a Home Language Survey (HLS) using the same version as used by the LEA.

 - After consultation between the LEA and the private school, if a language other than English is indicated on the HLS, the LEA is required to administer an initial, approved language assessment to those students.
 The English Language Proficiency Assessments for California are restricted and not allowed to be used as an assessment.
 The assessments must have technical data demonstrating their validity and reliability to measure listening, speaking, reading, and writing skills in English for non-native speakers.
-A list of tests that may be used for assessing the English language proficiency of English learners in private schools are found on the CDE List of Tests for English Learners web page.
+A list of tests that may be used for assessing the English language proficiency of EL students in private schools are found on the CDE List of Tests for English Learners web page.
 The LEA is responsible for the oversight and costs of initial identification.
+Through consultation and documentation, private schools may request additional initial identification costs as part of their equitable services.

 - LEAs may not allocate Title III funds directly to private schools but instead must provide services and products to EL students enrolled in the private schools.

-- If the private school declines to participate in the Title III English Learner Student Program, documentation of the meaningful consultation, dated and signed by private school official, must be kept in file locally, and made available during a federal program monitoring review.
+- If the private school declines to participate in the Title III EL Student Program, documentation of the meaningful consultation, dated and signed by private school official, must be kept in file locally, and made available during a federal program monitoring review.

 - The costs of the products and/or services provided to private schools should be proportionate to the number of EL students enrolled in the private school and should be equitable when compared to the Title III services provided to public school students.
 For Title III EL notification of allocation and equitable services proportional share calculations, please visit the CDE Equitable Services Ombudsman web page.